Sznapsollo/AKPdfViewer/README.md

 # AKPdfViewer

-PDF viewer that can be embeded and used internally in Xamarin android applications
+PDF viewer that can be embeded and used internally in Xamarin android applications.
+Written in C#.

 ## About
 This is lighweight android pdf viewer that can be easily embedded in any Xamarin android app.
 Reading PDFs internally in apps for android is not that straightforward - AKPdfViewer utilizes PDFRenderer class provided by android to process any pdf file provided by its url and display it to user in scrollable ListView.
 User views pdf swiping from top<>bottom.
 Viewer supports pinch zooming, double tapping, asynchrous loading, tries to keep in memory only significant pdf pages.
 Application in this git is a simple wrapper that showcases on its main page MainActivity.cs how AKPdfViewer should be initiated to allow PDF browsing.